A revamped synth engine for a toy keyboard, with instrument presets and Midi out.

 The whole circuit is powered by two AAA batteries and is fitted into a plastic case for playing cards.

 The prototype in these pictures is now in the small hands of its new owner, and I do not plan to create new iterations.
 However, if I were to do it again, I would try to skip micropython and micro:bit’s music module, trying to use C instead to set my own timers to control the PWM and produce the different notes.
-Also, the two unused tilt axes could be used to control volume and octave shift.

-LED runners are circuits where LEDs turn on one at a time in a sequence.
-I made one with a twist, turning it into an electronic dice: you press the button to roll and release it to get a number.
 There’s also a speaker that emits a ticking sound and a light dependent resistor to control the speed of the run.
 It’s very slow in a dark room, and extremely fast in the sunlight.

-The signal originates from a 555 timer, whose output triggers a CD4017 decade counter (and the speaker, in parallel).
-As an enclosure I used a wooden domino box, and the little animal figures you see in the pictures are erasers, just for decoration.
 Rather than from one to six, the possible outcomes of my circuit range from zero to five.
 If you are building this and want a 6th LED, just connect it to the counter’s Q5 pin, and leave Q6 connected to RESET.
-The LEDs can share a single 470k resistor since they’re lit only one at a time.

 For a future version of this project I would use a capacitor to ease out the roll after the push button is released.